naxa-developers/central-webhook/README.md

 Call a remote API on ODK Central database events:

-- New submission.
+- New submission (XML).
-- Update entity.
+- Update entity (entity properties).
+- Submission review (approved, hasIssues, rejected).

+## Prerequisites

+- ODK Central running, connecting to an accessible Postgresql database.
+- A POST webhook endpoint on your service API, to call when the selected event occurs.

 ## Usage